Today is December 17, 2025 /

 15:34 – The Philistines celebrate their victory in the city of Ashdod but their idol, Dagan (a kind of “merman” figure) is destroyed and a plague breaks out.
 The Aron Kodesh is moved to other locations but the trouble continues until the oxen pulling the wagon are permitted to return it to the Jews.

 22:11 – Shmuel gives rebuke to Israel.
-The Philistines are defeated by Hashem through thunder.
+The Philistines are defeated by HaShem through thunder.

 25:08 – The People of Israel ask for a King and Shaul is anointed by Shmuel.